jundalisay/superb/content/en/research/poincare/science/chapter-02.md

 The idea of rational number not seeming to present to them any difficulty, they have confined their attention mainly to defining incommensurable numbers.
-But before reproducing their definition here, I must make anmathematical magnitude.

-observation that will allay the astonishment which this will not fail to provoke in readers who are but little fa- miliar with the habits of geometers.
+But before reproducing their definition here, I must make an observation that will allay the astonishment which this will not fail to provoke in readers who are but little fa- miliar with the habits of geometers.

 Mathematicians do not study objects, but the relations between objects; to them it is a matter of indifference if these objects are replaced by others, provided that the relations do not change.
 Matter does not engage